SeekyCt/spm-decomp/CONTRIBUTING.md

 Download the latest release from [encounter/objdiff](https://github.com/encounter/objdiff).
 Under project settings, set `Project directory`.
 The configuration should be loaded automatically.

 Select an object from the left sidebar to begin diffing.
 Changes to the project will rebuild automatically: changes to source files, headers, `configure.py`, `splits.txt` or `symbols.txt`.

-# Visual Studio Code

-If desired, use the recommended Visual Studio Code settings by renaming the `.vscode.example` directory to `.vscode`.